char0n/vladimirgorej.com/_posts/2026-07-08-the-one-arazzo-condition-no-tool-can-evaluate-safely.md

 I didn't bury this.
 It lives as a documented limitation, [issue #3](https://github.com/swaggerexpert/arazzo-criterion/issues/3), with the reasoning spelled out.
-If a future version of the Arazzo spec adds a way to "escape" these symbols, the limitation lifts.
+If a future version of the Arazzo spec adds a way to "escape" these symbols, the limitation lifts, so I've [asked it to](https://github.com/OAI/Arazzo-Specification/issues/518).
 Until then, being honest about it *is* the feature.

 ## Comparisons play by Arazzo's rules